cooltronicpl/Craft-document-helpers/README.md

 ### Craft Plugin Store

-Go to the Craft Plugin Store in your project’s Control Panel and search for "PDF Generator".
+Go to the [Craft CMS Plugin Store](https://plugins.craftcms.com/document-helpers) in your project’s Control Panel and search for "PDF Generator".
 Then click on the "Install" button in its modal window.

 ## Composer